Keep reading to find out 15 ways that EVERY college student should save money.

 Research the cost of tuition.

-Avoid living on campus
+Avoid paying to live on campus

 Live within your means